-- A. Costs incurred for telephone service, local and long distance telephone calls, electronic facsimiles (FAX) and charges for cellular telephones, etc., are reimbursable provided that: - (1) They pertain to the special education program; and
+- A. Costs incurred for telephone service, local and long distance telephone calls, electronic facsimiles (FAX) and charges for cellular telephones, etc., are reimbursable provided that: - (1) They pertain to the special education program; and - (2) Long distance telephone or message charges are documented by monthly bills and proof of payment and directly attributable to the Article 81 and/or Article 89 funded programs. - B. Long distance telephone charges and all cell phone charges that are not properly documented will not be reimbursed. - C. Reimbursement is received from persons who make personal calls from business phones, including business cell phones, must be offset against this expense.

-- (2) Long distance telephone or message charges are documented by monthly bills and proof of payment and directly attributable to the Article 81 and/or Article 89 funded programs. - B. Long distance telephone charges and all cell phone charges that are not properly documented will not be reimbursed. - C. Cell phone charges for data packages and/or internet access are not reimbursable. - D. Reimbursement is received from persons who make personal calls from business phones, including business cell phones, must be offset against this expense. - E. These costs are subject to the non-direct care cost parameter.
+D. These costs are subject to the non-direct care cost parameter.